Headphone correction for macOS,

-Lurar taps every app's audio via Apple's Core Audio Process Tap, runs it through a 10-band parametric EQ, and plays the result on your DAC.
-No virtual audio device.
-No kernel extension.
-No subscription.
+Lurar taps every app's audio via Apple's Core Audio Process Tap, runs it through a 10-band parametric EQ tuned to your headphones from the AutoEq catalog, and plays the result on your DAC.
+Free, no account, no driver to install.

-Download for macOSLatest release Requires macOS 14.2 or later · Apple Silicon & Intel Signed & notarized
+Download for macOSRequires macOS 14.2 or later · Apple Silicon & Intel Signed & notarized

 How it works

-Lurar doesn't install a virtual audio device, doesn't load a kernel extension, and doesn't replace your output. macOS routes the audio through Apple's own Process Tap API — Lurar reads it, EQs it, and sends it on to whichever DAC you've chosen.
+Lurar doesn't add a device to Sound Settings, doesn't load a kernel extension, and doesn't replace your output. macOS routes the audio through Apple's own Process Tap API — Lurar reads it, EQs it, and sends it on to whichever DAC you've chosen.

 -